vefunder/protocol-research-review/articles/Monerium/monerium_thread.md

 Credits: @evmknows

 2/ Monerium is regulated as an electronic money institution (EMI) for the issuance of e-money.
-This means that it must meet certain regulatory requirements, such as over-collateralization, segregating own funds and reserves and other safeguarding requirements.
+This means that it must meet certain regulatory requirements, such as over-collateralization, segregation of own funds and reserves and other safeguarding requirements.

 3/ The users can register with Monerium to receive a personal IBAN and then fund it to receive EURe on their on-chain wallet.
 They can also off-board EURe by sending it from their on-chain wallet to an IBAN, which burns the EURe directly from the wallet.